galaxyproject/galaxy-hub/content/get-started/index.md

 <img class="img-fluid float-right" src="/images/undraw-illustrations/fixing-bugs.svg" style="width:200px;height:100px;" alt="community events" />

 Have a bug  <i style ="font-size:small;" class="fa fa-solid fa-bug"></i> or an error you haven't been able to solve?
-Do you have a question that you haven't found already answered in the FAQs?
+Do you have a question that you haven't found already answered in the [**FAQs**](https://training.galaxyproject.org/training-material/faq)?

 Check our [**issues dedicated page**](/issues/) for known issues, problems and tips.
 Galaxy uses [**GitHub issues**](https://github.com/galaxyproject/galaxy/issues) for tracking down bugs and feature requests, **please make sure you search the list for duplicates before creating a new issue**.